 Many of Beddru’s multi-media paintings include the visual motifs of classical Greek bas-relief sculpture, flattened within the confines of Plexiglass.
 Athletes and female portraits in profile are reminiscent of coins and popular classical imagery.
 After having admired and studied the works of the great masters, Beddru left Italy to continue his practice abroad.The eye of the observer is simultaneously caught by both a fascinating chromatic balance and the mystery of enigmatic figures who, from the depths of a mythological past, bring secretive symbols to our contemporary present as messages to decipher.

 This one-of-a-kind vibrant 21 inch square artwork is painted among many layers of Plexiglas panels.
 Beddru's pictorial subjects are represented through ink-based mixed media, applied via reverse painting techniques inspired by Italian painters from the seventeenth century.
 This artwork is framed in a modern, dark brown wooden frame.
 Size and price include frame.
 It is wired and ready to hang.
 The artwork is signed by the artist on the front in white.
-Free local Los Angeles area delivery and professional installation.
+Free local Los Angeles area delivery.
 Affordable Continental U.S. and worldwide shipping.
 A certificate of authenticity issued by the art gallery is included.

 The artist represents those who are considered “different”, those who are rejected because of prejudice or, simply, ignorance.
 Popular imagery within the context of Greek art history is overturned by atypical, yet vibrant and beautiful characters that populate his artistic world and speak up loud to make their voice heard.
 Giuseppe Beddru currently lives in his studio in Brussels and exhibits internationally on a regular basis in venues spanning from highly ranked art fairs to museums in both solo and collective exhibitions.
 His artworks are part of distinguished international private collections, such as the collection of the Saudi Royal Family and notable art collector Graeme Hart (New Zealand).